Photo of employee at computer Photo of employee at computer

 Accommodations are appropriate changes and adjustments to the application or hiring process that create an equitable interview process for candidates with disabilities.

-If you need assistance applying for a role due to a disability or additional need, please let us know by completing the support form.
-If scheduled for an interview, you will be asked to complete a separate form in the Action Center of your profile.
+We ask that you wait until you're invited to a screen, online technical assessment or interview before requesting an accommodation.
+Or, if you need assistance applying for a role due to a disability or additional need, please let us know by completing the support form.
+If scheduled for an interview, you will be asked to complete a separate form in the Action Center with additional options specific to interviews.

 Accommodations are very personal and individualized depending on each unique candidate and their circumstances.
-Examples of some accommodations that we have made for candidates during the screening process include:
+Examples of some accommodations that we have made for candidates during the screening process include but are not limited to:

 We understand that it can be difficult to know what to ask for before you have more information about the interview structure.
 We encourage you to leverage your scheduling contact or recruiting partner so that they may best assist you during the process.